cal-itp/reports/reports/README.md

 4. Script execution
     - Within the reports subfolder run script with the config section name as an argument.
 It will be development or production depending on the need.
 For example:  `python generate_report_emails.py development`
 5. Pass prompt checks.
-    - Before sending out an email,  the `is_developement` config boolean will be checked to make sure it is going to the sandbox server.
+    - Before sending out an email,  the `is_development` config boolean will be checked to make sure it is going to the sandbox server.
 If you have the necessary permissions and have in production selected in the config file, a prompt will remind you that you are in production and it will print out your email recipients.
 Once all checks have been passed safely, the script will send out the emails.
 6. Verify emails successfully sent.
-    - In postmark account, within the tracking tab it will display email status and other helpful information like if the email has been opened etc.
+    - In Postmark account, within the tracking tab it will display email status and other helpful information like if the email has been opened etc.